software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

 2. To run tests
     - `python manage.py test`
 3. To see coverage report
-    - `coverage run --source='.' manage.py test rekognition`
+    - `coverage run --source='.' manage.py test crawler rekognition`
     - `coverage report`
 4. To see a detailed coverage report
     - run `coverage html` instead of `coverage report`